gm4/roll_your_own_nn/README.md

 * tensors
   * build your own tensor class
-  * extend it to make it compatible with GPUs
+  * extend it for compatibility with GPUs
 * loss functions
   * MSE is but one measure (many others to choose from)
   * add regularization to penalize larger differences